OSU Chemical Hygiene Plan

 - The decision to purchase a chemical shall be a commitment to handle and use the chemical properly from receipt to disposal.

-- Chemical containers must have appropriate labels that include the name of the chemical.
+- Chemical containers must have appropriate labels that include both the plain-language name of the chemical and hazard information.
+Plain-language name refers to the chemical name being spelled out; chemical nomenclature or abbreviations alone are not sufficient.

 B. Chemical Storage and Transport